Water supply and sanitation in Yemen: Customer satisfaction

-According to a survey carried out in 2008 in 7 towns 88% of the customers of water utilities said they were satisfied with the service level of their water utility, and only 9% were dissatisfied.
+Historically, public satisfaction with urban water utilities was very high despite poor delivery schedules.
+According to a survey carried out in 2008 in 7 towns, 88% of the customers of water utilities reported that they were satisfied with the service level of their water utility, and only 9% were dissatisfied.
 Even in the city of Ibb, where water supply is intermittent, 47% of customers declared they were satisfied.
 In the town of Amran, where the situation was similar, even more customers - 74% - were satisfied.
 It may be that customers have become accustomed to poor service quality and have correspondingly lowered their expectations.
 77% of households said that they drank tap water.

+Following the outbreak of the civil war and the breakdown of municipals piped infrastructure, Yemenis can no longer rely on tap water.
+Because public utilities are widely non-active or highly irregular, urban Yemenis have been forced into an almost total dependence on commercial private water trucks and unregulated local neighborhood wells.
+Public satisfaction has dropped sharply as a consequence of high private water pricing, which burdens a large portion of average household income, combined with growing public health concerns regarding chemical and bacterial contamination inside unmonitored private supply chains.

 Wastewater treatment

-Yemen has more than 17 urban and more than 15 rural wastewater treatment plants.
-They use the following technologies:
+Yemen has historically operated more than 17 urban and more than 15 rural wastewater treatment plants.
+They were using the following technologies: